 - Website Popups, customer chat bubbles, etc.

 Want to know the specifics here?
 Check out this webinar that goes through them all.

 Automated Abandoned Cart Reminders

 Send out automated reminders to subscribers who leave items in their cart and forget to check out.
 Chatchamp sets up abandoned cart reminders with three customizable messages and time delays.
 Make sure to make the reminders fun and branded with on-point copy and emojis.
 To increase conversion, add your discount codes to your second reminder to encourage the sale.

 How to start using Messenger?

 Now that we’ve answered (a good chunk of) questions, you must be wondering how tedious the process is and how long it can take.
-I was surprised how simple the process is.
+I was surprised by how simple the process is.
 I set up my first Messenger Marketing account within 15 minutes.
 Softwares like chatchamp for E-commerce has integrations with the most popular shop systems like Shopify, Woocommerce, and Magento that made it really easy.
-Custom integrations are also avaliable and usually only take a day or two.
+Custom integrations are also available and usually only take a day or two.